hanglip/hanglip.github.io/_src/stream-dream.md

 -->

+## BINARY SEASONAL: Ho/Cold, On/Off

+The riverine area as a whole is an icy microclimate in winter, unsuited to growing plants and especially unsuited for natural animal care.
+It is just too cold to fatten animals without housing.
+Providing animal housing is counter-natural and expensive.
+For this reason, we contemplate riverine schemes as summer season enterprises only, as a line of least resistance.
+Winter is thus a slow season, reserved for preparation and maintenance.
+Trees, for example, need watering for their first two years.
+It goes without saying that some trees will not survive the frost (even hardy **spekbook** will not grow near the river, though it grows fine in pots if sheltered in winter).

+With animal housing, we can arguably raise livestock year-round: barley sprouts are grown hydroponically, enabling year round green feeding.
+However, this is something an associate would be prepared to invest in: we do not plan to build anything without financial input.

+## Markets

+Notwithstanding our position on summer only developments, the market forces us to think again.
+A school feedding scheme demanding milk and protein, is not a summer-only thing.
+To retain such a market implies year round supplies.
+We can approach this two ways: by changing our own strategy, or by hooking up with a partner from another region who can farm winter products that we can't.
+That involves logistics: they would have to transport foodstuffs from their area to ours.
+Transport introduces a new point of failure.
+Extreme weather, vehicle failure, pandemics and unforeseeables can cause interruption.

 **Quails**

 A single quail is an ideal portion of protein.
 Quails grow quickly, so to produce a daily batch of quail for school meals, one needs to begin only 6 weeks before shcool term starts, and keep them coming along.
 Profit on a single quail at 12 weeks is around R20: worth it if one can sell more than 20 dressed birds per week, with a "win" for creating a job!